nibukdk/internet-business-plan-2019/readme.md

 ## Getting Started

 To run this project in your computer first:
-1. You need to install Mongodb in your root folder
+1. You need to install **Mongodb** in your computer.
-2. For un-interrupted running your project install monogod.
-It hepls to refresh server without having to manually restart
+2. For un-interrupted running your project install **nodemon**.
+It hepls to refresh server without having to manually restart.

 After that create **data** folder in your project root folder.
 1. Copy folder path